Answers to frequently asked questions about the Master’s degree program in real estate.

 What is the average age of a student in the MSRED program?

-Beginning in the 2017-2018 Admissions Cycle, the Center for Real Estate is incorporating a Young Leaders Program into the MSRED degree for those exceptional applicants with 0-3 years of professional experience.
+Beginning in the 2017-2018 Admissions Cycle, the Center for Real Estate is incorporating a Young Leaders Program into the MSRED degree for those exceptional applicants with fewer than 3 years of professional experience.

 What does the Admissions Committee look for in an applicant?